 - Given there will be less “in the pot” for trade creditors, B2B businesses may want to consider carrying out heightened due diligence on new or business-critical clients, and suppliers.
 Another way to mitigate this risk may be to take out trade credit insurance.

 These three consequences do not provide an exhaustive list.
 The restructuring and finance industry has repeatedly voiced concerns that the change will increase the risk and cost of lending to UK SMEs, particularly for funders who rely on floating charge realisations in their security cover, such as asset-based lenders.
-The Government has stated it believes the change will “not have a significant impact on the SME lending market”.
+The Government stated it believes the change will “not have a significant impact on the SME lending market”.

 We hope the Government is correct, but as we progress through a recession where liquidity is likely to be a challenge for many, it seems anomalous that the Government have chosen to implement a policy which could make it harder for SMEs to access much-needed finance.